Christmas in Southampton

 Leonardo Grand Harbour Hotel, W Quay Rd, Southampton SO15 1AG

-The locally rated 4-star Leonardo Grand Harbour Hotel is one of the most iconic buildings in Southampton, overlooking the waterfront with a towering triangular glass atrium which is lit up after dark.
-Whether you’re seeking a peaceful Christmas retreat or are keen to explore the city independently, this stylish hotel is the perfect base from which to discover Southampton.
+The locally rated 4-star Leonardo Royal Hotel Southampton Grand Harbour is one of the most iconic buildings in Southampton, overlooking the waterfront with a towering triangular glass atrium which is lit up after dark.
+Whether you’re seeking a peaceful Christmas retreat or are keen to explore the city independently, this hotel is the perfect base from which to discover Southampton.

-All 173 spacious rooms come with air-conditioning and an ensuite bathroom.
+All 173 newly-refurbished rooms come with air-conditioning and an ensuite bathroom.

 Tea coffee making facilities